 “The space is very warm and welcoming and wonderful to use.
 We have a four-year-old and it was great to let him play between appointments,” a patient commented.

 The Wellbeing Centre is just one component of our wellbeing model, part of our ongoing strategy to integrate cancer prevention and wellbeing interventions into our work and the community.

 Developed in partnership with our patients, the community, clinicians and researchers, the wellbeing model complements our clinical care with services and resources to support social and psychological health.
 It aims always to be responsive to the needs of our patients.

 The Wellbeing Centre is a patient controlled space where services and information are determined by the patient, rather than Peter Mac.

-“The stress levels of the patients drop the minute they walk through the door because there’s a calmness and a warmth to the space,” Manager Esther Lim says.
+“The stress levels of the patients drop the minute they walk through the door because there’s a calmness and a warmth to the space,” Director of Wellbeing, Geraldine McDonald says.

 “It’s a place for patients and their families and carers to come in and relax – and most importantly to connect with other patients and their families over a coffee or tea.”

 The wellbeing model also includes regular events like yoga, meditation and knitting circles, as well as public education forums, which help people with cancer to understand and manage their care and treatment.

 There’s also a sleep pod where patients can relax and unwind after treatments.

 A PLACE OF COMFORT WHEN IT’S GOOD NEWS OR BAD